15Math/Game-library./README.md

 # Game-library
- A simple game library just to pratice react.
+ A simple game library just to practice react.